Gresham High School (Oregon): Activities

 The choir program consists of Encore Choir, Gresham Men's Choir, Treble Choir, Concert Choir, and Overtones.
 For five years in a row, the Gresham High School Concert Choir placed in the top five in the OSAA State Choir Competition.

-The Gresham High School Band program consists of Jazz Band, Concert Band, Symphonic Band, Wind Symphony, Pep Band, and Pit Orchestra.
-The first Gresham High School Band was in 1926.
+The band program consists of 4 bands, with the most advanced being Wind Ensemble.
+Members of the band perform at home football and basketball games as the Gresham Pep Band, and also marches in the local annual Teddy Bear Parade each September.
+Gresham's jazz band is offered as a zero period and perform at jazz festivals.
+Select members also perform in the theaters' productions as part of a pit orchestra.

-Although the Gresham Barlow School District cut millions of dollars from the budget for the 2009/2010 school year, the band and choir programs were able to continue at Gresham High School because of peaceful student protests through song.
+Although the Gresham-Barlow School District cut millions of dollars from the budget for the 2009-2010 school year, the band and choir programs were able to continue at Gresham High School because of peaceful student protests through song.

 Publications

 Gresham High School produces two newspapers: The Gresham Argus and The Gopher Gazette.
 They are produced by separate staffs and are budgeted by their own advertising efforts.
 The newspapers have different audiences as well; the Gresham Argus is delivered to students in class, and the Gopher Gazette is distributed via postal mail to parents of students and businesses in the community.
 The Gopher Gazette recently lost funding and had to switch to an online format.